JYang-AI/jyang-ai.github.io/_news/announcement_4.md

 ---

 Our paper [Building Socially-Equitable Public Models](https://arxiv.org/abs/2406.02790) was accepted by ICML 2024!
+Congratulations to Yejia and other co-authors!